gabriellob0/lse-diss/reports/drafts/dissertation.typ

 #figure(image("table2.png"), kind: table) <table2>

-#link(<figure1>)[Figure 1] shows a random sample of embeddings represented in 2 dimensions using the t-SNE dimensionality reduction algorithm from the original 256 dimensions.
-Hence, proximity denotes semantic similarity.
+#link(<figure1>)[Figure 1] shows a random sample of the 256-dimensional embeddings represented in 2 dimensions using the t-SNE dimensionality reduction algorithm.
+Proximity denotes semantic similarity.
 Colours denote the patent class, and we see evidence of clustering based on these colours.
 These patterns highlight how the text and the classes of the patents are connected, which is captured by the embeddings.

 #figure(
   [